Chart Color Schemes

 Health performance in Grovedale is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Grovedale faces significant health challenges, as indicated by its health data.
-Both younger and older age groups have high prevalence rates for common health conditions.
+Both younger and older age groups have a notable prevalence of common health conditions.
+Approximately 51% (around 7,773 people) of Grovedale's total population has private health cover, which is lower than the national average of 55.7%.

 Frequently Asked Questions - Health